 Why is SwimCount better than the other test kits already available on the market?

-- SwimCount is the only home test that is able to measure the concentration of progressive motile sperm cells which are the only sperm cells that can make a woman pregnant.
-SwimCount does not just measure your total count of cells in your sperm but is able to seperate the "good and useable/progressive" sperm cells from the rest and thereby is able to give you an accurate answer to your fertility potential.
+- SwimCount is the only home test that is able to measure the concentration of Progressive Motile Sperm Cells which are the only sperm cells that can fertilize an egg and therby make a woman pregnant.
+SwimCount does not just measure your total count of sperm cells in your ejaculate but is able to seperate the "good and useable/progressive" sperm cells from the rest and thereby is able to give you a valid answer to your fertility potential.

-- Yes, SwimCount has as of 29th May 2015 been granted the CE certificate for sales in the entire European Union.
+- Yes, SwimCount has as of May 29th 2015 been granted the CE certificate for sales in the entire European Union.
 The certificate is issued by The British Standards Institution.
-SwimCount has not yet been approved by the FDA for sales in the U.S.
+Among others SwimCount has been granted to sell in Brazil and Saudi Arabia and soon SwimCount will also come to the U.S. as soon as we have obtained the FDA for sales in the U.S.